 - Eating disorders (anorexia nervosa)

-- Corticosteroids or estrogen use (hormone replacement therapy and oral contraceptives)
+- Estrogen use (hormone replacement therapy and oral contraceptives)

 Decreases in SHBG are seen with: